shiv-dhawan/Assignments_MLOps/README.md

 # Assignments_MLOps
-This repo consists of assignments related to MLOps tools and techniques
+This repo consists of assignments related to MLOps tools and techniques.
+Assignments are tracked with the appropriate folders.